-The Main Building houses the offices and Majlis of His Highness, the Founder and President of the University, Sheikh Dr. Sultan Bin Mohammed Al Qassimi.
+The Main Building houses the offices and Majlis of His Highness, the Founder and President of the University, Sheikh Dr. Sultan Bin Mohammed Al Oassimi.

 It also includes the offices of the Chancellor, the Vice Chancellor, the Director of Admissions, the Registrar, the Continuing Education Center (CEC) and other administrative units.
 The building has a restaurant and a coffee shop for faculty and staff as well as a VIP dining room.
-Most significantly, the building houses the state-of-the-art University Library.
-In the rear of the Main Building is an auditorium of 946 seats facing a stage that features theatrical, dance and musical performances in addition to symposia and other public events.
+Most significantly, the building houses a state-of-the-art university library.
+In the rear of the Main Building is a 946-seat auditorium that features theatrical, dance and musical performances in addition to symposia and other public events.
 The building also has two smaller lecture halls of 280 and 150 seats that feature similar activities.
-The Campus Bookstore, the University Post Office and a bank are located on the ground floor of the Main Building.
+The Campus Bookstore, the University Post Office, a pharmacy, and a bank are located on the ground floor of the Main Building.